 Before diagnosis, it may feel like something is not right and expressing yourself may be difficult.
 You may experience changes in mood and emotions.
 Feelings of hopelessness and despair can become intense.
 You may go from feeling full of energy one moment to feeling like your drowning in despair the next.
 Feeling low isn’t uncommon, and is faced by many people from time to time due to stress or other factors.
 But, variations in mood associated with bipolar disorder are usually more extreme.
 Your friends or family may also notice that something is wrong.
 Seek help if severe mood variations affect your daily activities or make you suicidal.

 There aren’t any blood tests or brain scans that can diagnose bipolar disorder.
 Even then, a routine set of tests are done to rule out other causes such as hypothyroidism, substance abuse or side effects of any medicine.
-The thyroid gland is situated in the neck and lack of adequate activity has been found to have an effect on mood and cause depression.

 Your treating psychiatrist or psychologist will ask you a series of questions to assess your overall mental health status.
 Evaluating bipolar disorder is done by asking about your symptoms- how long they last and how they affect your daily life.
 You will also be questioned on risk factors such as family history of similar illnesses and history of medication or substance abuse.